DanHam/packer-virt-sysprep-example/README.md

 Once the process is complete you should have a Virtualbox VM in OVF format under the ```output-virtualbox-iso``` directory.
-The VM is comprised of two files - the OVF file itseld and the virtual hard disk or vmdk file.
+The VM is comprised of two files - the OVF file itself and the virtual hard disk or vmdk file.
 We need to convert the vmdk file:

 ```